mth229/mth229.github.io/zeros.md

 alert("""
 This is an example where the function is not *type-stable* as it returns either real-valued answers or complex-valued answers depending on the *values* of the input variables.
+In general, `Julia` functions avoid this behaviour, as it leads to less performant code.
 """)
 ```